Why be an Egg Donor?

 Why do families need eggs?

-Well there are a whole bunch of reasons, sometimes our families don’t have eggs, sometimes there are genetic diseases that mom doesn’t want to pass on to her children, sometimes mom has had cancer and chemo has damaged her eggs.
+Well there are a whole bunch of reasons, sometimes our future parents don’t have eggs, sometimes there are genetic diseases that the mom-to-be doesn’t want to pass on to her children, sometimes mom-to-be has had cancer and chemo has damaged her eggs.

-Whatever the reason, many of the families who come to Nurture for help have had a terrifying, exhausting and emotional journey to get here.
-They see the Nurture donors for who they really are selfless, brave & incredibly kind people who are willing to offer hope to a stranger.
+Whatever the reason, many of the future parents who come to Nurture for help have had a terrifying, exhausting and emotional journey to get here.
+They see the Nurture donors for who they really are... selfless, brave & incredibly kind people who are willing to offer hope to a stranger.

 Why Choose Nurture

-Egg donation and matching is a highly scientific and specialised process that requires no small amount of knowledge and expertise.
+Matching, supporting and assisting egg donors and recipients is a highly skilled and specialised process that requires a significant amount of knowledge and expertise.

-Nurture has the most experience in egg donation in the Southern Hemisphere which means we are very particular about how our donors are treated, both medically and from a bedside manner perspective.
+Nurture has the most experience in egg donation in South Africa which means we are very particular about how our donors and future parents are treated, both personally and professionally.

-At Nurture, we are very protective of our donors, to the point that we only work with the very best fertility doctors and clinics and ensure that every donor is cared for as if she were our own family.
+At Nurture, we are very protective of our egg donors and future parents, to the point that we only work with the very best fertility doctors and clinics and ensure that every egg donor and intended parent is cared for as if they were our own family.

 A few words from one of our awe-inspiring donors.